 Special examinations are given only in cases of absence from the regular examination because of sickness of the student or in the student's immediate family.
 Students should contact the faculty member whose examination they must miss as soon as possible, certainly before the date the examination is to be given.

-A student whose cumulative grade point average is below 2.0 at the end of any regular semester, whether fall or spring, or at the end of two, five-week summer sessions, is on probation.
-A student who is on probation is not in good standing for purposes of the rules on withdrawal, and readmission following withdrawal, and all other rules that require good standing.
+First-year students whose grade point average is below 2.0 after the completion of two five-week summer sessions or at the end of the fall semester are on academic probation.
+A student who is on academic probation is not in good standing for purposes of the rules on withdrawal, readmission following withdrawal, and all other rules that require good standing.

 The School of Law uses a 4.0 (A-F) grading scale: 4.0 (A); 3.7 (A-); 3.3 (B+); 3.0 (B); 2.7 (B-); 2.3 (C+); 2.0 (C); 1.7 (C-); 1.3 (D+); 1.0 (D); 0.7 (D-); 0 (F).

 A mandatory curve is used.
 The average of grades in first-year courses must be 2.8-3.0.
 Seven percent of students in all first-year courses must receive a C- or lower in each class.
-The average of grades in upper-level required courses must be 2.9-3.1; as of fall 2019, Professional Responsibility is the only course subject to this average.
-As of fall 2019, the average of grades in all other courses must be 3.0-3.6 (the recommended range in these courses is 3.2-3.4).
+The average of grades in all other courses must be 3.0-3.6 (the recommended range in these courses is 3.2-3.4).